 How to Argue at Work

-Spencer Harris has seen his fair share of arguments.
-He got his Ph.D in communication studies and taught public speaking and argumentation.
+Spencer Harris, director of operations at Mostly Serious, has seen his fair share of arguments.
+Before working in organizational culture and leardership, he got his Ph.D in communication studies, spent 10 years as a debater and debate coach and taught public speaking and argumentation.
 As an argument expert, Harris shares steps for resolving conflicts at work without burning any bridges.

 Step 1: Fight the “Fight or Flight”